 Nuna the Cognitive-Behavioral AI ChatBot

-Role: Product Design and Information Architecture Consultant
+Role: Product Design and AI Information Architecture consultant

 Branding/colors/iconography/ Illustrations/ Design system: Provided by the design team @Kring